WRRR-FM

-WRRR-FM (93.9 FM, "Lite Rock 93R") is an American radio station licensed to serve the community of St. Marys, West Virginia.
-The station's broadcast license is held by Seven Ranges Radio Co., Inc.
+WRRR-FM (93.9 MHz, "93R") is an American FM radio station licensed to serve the community of St. Marys, West Virginia.
+The station's broadcast license is held by Hometown Media LLC, and it has been licensed since October 19, 2004.

+The station itself broadcasts with a non-directional antenna.
+It has an effective radiated power of 17 kW.

-WRRR-FM broadcasts an adult contemporary music format.
-Originally using the slogan of W-3-R, the station is now branded as "Lite Rock 93R" and continues to provide coverage of a wide variety of local events, including sports.
+WRRR-FM broadcasts a Gold-based Country music format.
+Originally using the slogan of W-3-R, the station is now branded as "93R" and continues to provide coverage of a wide variety of local events, including sports.

-On September 19, some people listen to WRRR's streaming audio to celebrate "Talk Like A Pirate Day", since the last three letters said aloud are "R-R-R".
+On February 23, 2026, WRRR dropped it's Adult Contemporary format, branded as "Lite Rock 93R" and began airing a Gold-based Country music format, branded simply as "93R".

+On the official website associated with the radio, individuals can view local weather and news about local closings and delays.